BookStackApp/website/content/blog/bookstack-release-v22-03.md

 While not a particular feature for this release, I've been spending time this release cycle putting together some official support services.
-These services are primarily targeted at business that require assured support.
+These services are primarily targeted at business that require an assured level of support.

 Details regarding the launch of this service can be [found in this blogpost](/blog/bookstack-support-services/) and details of the available plans can be seen on [our new support page](/support/).